KarmicDD/MVP-01/README.md

-# KarmicDD: AI-Powered Due Diligence Platform
+# KarmicDD: AI-Powered Due Diligence Platform -YC Request For Startups Compliance and Audit

 ## About KarmicDD